SalmaAlassal/SpringBoot-LearningHub/LearningNotes/Servlets.md

 ![Static vs Dynamic Content](imgs/Static-and-dynamic-Website.png)

-# Web Container
+# Web Container (Servlet Container)

-- A web container, also known as a **servlet container**, is a component of a web server that manages the execution of servlets and JavaServer Pages (JSP).
+- A web container, also known as a **servlet container**, is a component of a web server that manages the execution of Servlets and JavaServer Pages (JSP).
+It is responsible for generating dynamic content through servlets and JSPs.

-> Web Container = Servlet container, supports JSP/Servlet API
+-  Web Container = Servlet container, supports JSP/Servlet API

 - A web container is responsible for managing the lifecycle of servlets, mapping a URL to a particular servlet and ensuring that the URL requester has the correct access rights.